|Degree||Qualification||Duration||UCAS Code||Prospectus link|

 Software engineering.
 The software lifecycle, tools and models for software development.
 Notation using UML.
 Agile methods.
 Information systems, databases, and human-computer interaction.
 Industrial projects in which you develop software for external clients.
-On-the-job experience in Genesys, our unique student-run software company.
+On-the-job experience in Genesys, our unique student-led software development organisation.

 Professional skills.
 Legal concepts, intellectual property, contract law, professional ethics, computer misuse and data protection law.

 Computer systems.
 Computer architecture, network architecture.
 Mainframe computing, tutored by experts from IBM.
 Computer security, encryption and forensics.

 Enterprise culture.
 The web and the internet.
 Mobile app development.
 Marketing and strategy, accounting and finance.
 The next generation of intelligent web-based systems and cloud services.

 Theoretical foundations.
 Discrete mathematics; set theory, logic, proof.
 Continuous mathematics; linear algebra, probability, statistics.
 Algorithms and data structures, complexity.
 Theory of computation.
 Concurrency, process algebra and verification.
 Machine learning.

 Human-computer interaction.
 Advanced user interfaces, virtual reality, 3D graphics, games technology and the latest research on computer simulation.
 Novel user interfaces based on speech input and motion tracking.